Unsupervised Meta-Learning for Reinforcement Learning: Experimental Evaluation

 \subsection{Tasks and Implementation Details}

-Our experiments study three simulated environments of increasing difficulty: 2D point navigation, 2D locomotion using the ``HalfCheetah,'' and 3D locomotion using the ``Ant,'' with the latter two environments adapted from popular reinforcement learning benchmarks~\citep{duan2016benchmarking}.
+Our experiments study three simulated environments of varying difficulty: 2D point navigation, 2D locomotion using the ``HalfCheetah,'' and 3D locomotion using the ``Ant,'' with the latter two environments are modifications of popular RL benchmarks~\citep{duan2016benchmarking}.
 While the 2D navigation environment allows for direct control of position, HalfCheetah and Ant can only control their center of mass via feedback control with high dimensional actions (6D for HalfCheetah, 8D for Ant) and observations (17D for HalfCheetah, 111D for Ant).

 The evaluation tasks, shown in Figure~\ref{fig:train-distribution}, are similar to prior work~\citep{finn2017model,pong2018temporal}: 2D navigation and ant require navigating to goal positions, while the half cheetah must run at different goal velocities.
 These tasks are not accessible to our algorithm during meta-training.
+Please refer to Appendix C for details about hyperparameters for both MAML and DIAYN.